Why are we still putting whales and dolphins in small tanks for entertainment?

 - Captivity banned in India – WDC supporters like you helped us work with local campaigners to persuade the Indian government to ban whale and dolphin captivity.

-- US beluga whale import stopped – WDC supporters helped stop captured beluga whales being imported into the United States.
+- US beluga whale import stopped – WDC supporters helped belugas captured in the wild from being imported into the United States.

 Orcas in Captivity